According to our recent cruise insurance survey, 66% of passengers buy coverage for their vacation.

 2) Bad Incentives

 In point #1 we stated that cruise lines' actions "aren't nefarious."
 But, we may need to take that back based on recent news.

 A class-action lawsuit is in the works accusing cruise lines of misleading customers.
-It’ll alleged that they’re intentionally misleading you and I to get a piece of that sweet insurance money.
+The suit alleges that cruise companies are intentionally misleading you to get a piece of that sweet insurance money.

-According to the Sun Sentinel, most major cruise lines were getting “kickbacks” for selling you coverage.
-That’s right – straight up mafia-style.
-Rather than pointing you to the insurer with the best coverage, they’d pawn you off to the group kicking back the most money.
+According to the Sun Sentinel, most major cruise lines were getting "kickbacks" for selling you coverage.
+That's right... straight up mafia-style.
+Rather than pointing you to the insurer with the best coverage, they were pawning you off to the provider kicking back the most money.

 Again, this is the accusation.
-Whether they’re guilty or not, we’ll wait until the dust settles.
+They may or may not be guilty.
+We'll have to wait until the dust settles.

 In the meantime, however, we prefer to err on the side of caution.

 3) Cruise Insurance from the Cruise Line is More Expensive

 If looking at points #1 and #2, it's not surprising that cruise insurance will cost more when purchased directly from the cruise line.